Frequently Asked Questions

 I have discovered that one of my coursework marks has been incorrectly recorded.
 What do I do?

 What is Academic Services?

-Academic Services is a central University professional service; specific areas of responsibility include the Academic Regulations and Procedures and the Academic Appeals process.
+Academic Services is a central University professional service; specific areas of responsibility include the implementation of the Academic Regulations and Procedures and the Academic Appeals process.

-It is important to remember that the appeal will initially be considered by Academic Services and not by your faculty.
+It is important to remember that the appeal will be considered by Academic Services and not by your faculty.
 Therefore, when completing an application, please remember to include all relevant information, even if this has already been provided to the faculty.

 I’d like to appeal but my reason does not fall within either of the specified grounds.
 What should I do?

 The grounds for appeal, outlined below, are strictly applied.